Arjun-tp/queuing-system-poc/README.md

 # Queuing system
-This is a queuing system POC made using node-kafka for making the appointments
+This is a queuing system made using node-kafka for making the appointments